Fluent Bit Kubernetes Filter allows to enrich your log files with Kubernetes metadata.

 The data is cached locally in memory and appended to each record.

 The plugin supports the following configuration parameters:

 Set the buffer size for HTTP client when reading responses from Kubernetes API server.
 The value must be according to the Unit Size specification.
+A value of

 API Server end-point